prefect.orion.orchestration.rules

-Orion's orchestration engine operates under the assumption that no governed user code will execute without first requesting Orion validate a change in state and record metadata about the run.
-With all attempts to run user code being checked against an Orion instance, the Orion database becomes the unambiguous source of truth for managing the execution of complex interacting workflows.
-Orchestration rules can be implemented as discrete units of logic that operate against each state transition and can be fully observable, extensible, and customizable--all without needing to store or parse a single line of user code.
+Prefect's orchestration engine operates under the assumption that no governed user code will execute without first requesting Prefect REST API validate a change in state and record metadata about the run.
+With all attempts to run user code being checked against a Prefect instance, the Prefect REST API database becomes the unambiguous source of truth for managing the execution of complex interacting workflows.
+Orchestration rules can be implemented as discrete units of logic that operate against each state transition and can be fully observable, extensible, and customizable -- all without needing to store or parse a single line of user code.

 OrchestrationContext